jasonstrachan/sandbox/readme.md

 - `src/prototypes/*.js` – drop-in modules that expose `{ id, title, controls, create() }`.

 See `docs/prototypes.md` for a deeper breakdown of the contract between the host and each prototype.

+## Stratified prototype cheat sheet

+- **WebGPU baseline**: Chrome 129+ or Edge Canary with `shader-f16`, `timestamp-query`, and `texture-compression-bc` available.
+The host automatically requests those optional features; fallback text appears if the adapter is missing any requirements.
+- **Controls**: everything in the picker persists between sessions (spawn count, camera bias, strata tuning, etc.).
+Developer-only sliders remain inside the collapsible “Developer” panel so public demos can hide them entirely.
+- **Seed panel**: copy/reset/randomize buttons plus “Load Manifest” for piping a previously exported JSON back into the running prototype.
+Loading a manifest reapplies the seed and all persisted controls.
+- **HUD + hotkeys**: overlay now lists FPS, sim timings, VRAM estimates, contact counts, and active vs. settled artifacts.
+Hotkeys—Space toggles pause, `S` toggles slow motion, `B` force-bakes strata, `D` dumps the last contact batch to the console.
+- **Exports**:
+  - PNG captures include a manifest sidecar describing the seed, control snapshot, texture sizes, shader hashes, and WebGPU feature set.
+  - WebM capture prefers WebCodecs + VP9 (ImageBitmap → `VideoEncoder` → custom WebM muxer).
+When WebCodecs aren’t available, the code falls back to `MediaRecorder`.
+Each run auto-stops after ~8 seconds and writes the same manifest format as PNG.
+- **Autosave**: every persisted control (spawn count, gravity, damping, rest threshold, etc.) is mirrored into `localStorage`, so dev tweaks survive refreshes without manually editing defaults.
+- **Pool guard**: the overlay shows `Pool <active>/<max>`; when it reads `— paused`, spawn waves are suppressed because the artifact pool is full.
+Use the dev-only `Recycle Pool` toggle or raise `maxArtifacts` to free space.
+- **Validation**: see `docs/validation-report.md` for the scenario checklist (single-box drop, mixed rain, long-haul, and 4K/120 Hz profiling).
+Populate that file with your local metrics + manifests before sharing captures outside the team.

+## CI notes

+- `npm run lint` runs both ESLint and WGSL validation.
+Make sure either [`wgsl_analyzer`](https://github.com/wgsl-analyzer/wgsl-analyzer) or [`naga`](https://github.com/gfx-rs/naga) is installed on the CI runner before invoking the script so shader validation does not silently downgrade to a no-op.